Aameshk-Khan/Taleemabad_CERP/README.md

 <em>Table 3.3: Balance Test at School Level using outcome variables</em>
 </p>

 Table 3.1, Table 3.2, and Table 3.3 demonstrate a lack of balance between treatment and control groups at baseline.
 Notably, differences in the number of students, proportion of male students, and outcome variables are evident.
 This imbalance can be attributed to the non-random selection of control schools currently done based on proximity to treatment schools.
+{: style="text-align: justify"}

 #### 3.3.
 School Level Analysis

 This section discusses the impact of the Taleemabad program on the student learning outcomes by comparing the mean differences in scores, in percentages, between the treatment and control **schools** at baseline and endline, and testing whether these differences are statistically significant.
 The following results pertain to the full sample of 97 schools.
 The figures plot results by Taleemabad and CERP for comparison.
+{: style="text-align: justify"}

 **3.3.1.
 ASER Grades 1 - 3**